http-samc/GenDoc/README.md

 - If you'd like to exclude any functions that do **not** have their own DocString, you can use the `--emptyfunc` flag and pass in the value **`0`**
 - The current default behavior is to exclude any files that do **not** contain any functions or classes
 - Clickable links generated with `--fileHeaders` might break if you are using a different directory or placing `DOCS.md` in a nested directory
+- If you aren't using markdown-styled DocStrings, passing the `--codeFence` flag will help auto-emphasize Python keywords, such as str, int, class, etc.

 ## Future Development
 **GenDoc** was developed to be a simple, plug-and-play package.
 However, due to the level of styling customization required for many projects' documentation, an additional html-based API is being developed so developers can use their own external stylesheets.